What Are Dental Cysts and How to Treat Each Type

 When talking about teeth-related diseases or issues, people usually complain about cavities, tooth sensitivity, and wisdom tooth removal.
 However, there are plenty of other issues a person can experience when it comes to their teeth.

 One of those “obscure” or rare conditions is definitely the dental cyst.
 For those who don’t know, a cyst is basically a sac of soft tissue or fluid that forms next to or around a tooth.
-People who have never heard of dental cysts or experienced dental cyst pain may consider themselves lucky.
+People who’ve never heard of dental cysts or experienced the pain they cause can consider themselves fortunate.

-The best thing a person can do is to be properly prepared.
-Here’s everything patients need to know about dental cysts.
+Here’s everything you need to know about dental cysts.

 Dental Cyst Causes and How to Know if You Have One